CEXMReyes/wireframe_generator/README.md

 # Wireframe Generator 3.x

 A collection of scripts to generate 3.x wireframing files.
-A proper UI will eventually come
+A proper UI will come eventually

 ## Getting Started

 ### Prerequisites

-Make sure to install all packages in the package.json
+Make sure to install all packages in the package.json.

+Create a folder called **output**, this is where the generated files will be stored.

 ### Installing